 By Elizabeth Green

 But did you ever worry that a loved one would be sexually assaulted or raped by a fellow American while serving in the armed forces?
 No?
 Well, you should.
-According to The Invisible War, over 20% of all active duty females are sexually assaulted, which is more than the amount of our men killed in combat.
+According to The Invisible War, over 20% of all active-duty females are sexually assaulted, which is more than the number of our men killed in combat.

 Yes, you read that right.
 Now let it sink in.

-Sexual assault and rape in the military was one of our nation’s best kept secrets, up until Kirby Dick wrote and directed The Invisible War, a documentary film released in 2012 that exposed the sordid details of many female veterans’ horrific encounters with trusted and respected commanding officers, military police, classmates and friends.
+Sexual assault and rape in the military were one of our nation’s best-kept secrets, up until Kirby Dick wrote and directed The Invisible War, a documentary film released in 2012 that exposed the sordid details of many female veterans’ horrific encounters with trusted and respected commanding officers, military police, classmates and friends.

 The investigative interview style of the film details multiple women’s assaults: including the physical act, the painful injuries, the attempt to report the crime, the shame, the PTSD, and the refusal from the Department of Veteran’s Affairs to cover on-going medical difficulties that have resulted from the assaults.